zpaq/zpaq/readme.txt

-README for zpaq v4.03 compressing archiver - Dec.
-21, 2011.
+README for zpaq v4.04 compressing archiver - Mar 26, 2012.

 To compile, you need additional files from http://mattmahoney.net/zpaq/

-  libzpaq401.zip    -> libzpaq.cpp, libzpaq.h
+  libzpaq501.zip    -> libzpaq.cpp, libzpaq.h
   divsufsort200.zip -> divsufsort.c, divsufsort.h

 divsufsort.* is also available from libdivsufsort-lite v2.00 from